 Human resources managers are responsible for administrating the human resources functions of an organization, including recruitment and retention of employees, designing employee benefits packages, and regulatory compliance with various state and federal employment, tax and employee benefit laws.
 A negotiation certificate may be beneficial to human resources managers when engaging in employee dispute mediation and implementing disciplinary procedures.

-The U.S. Bureau of Labor Statistics (BLS) predicts that human resources managers can expect to see roughly average job growth of 9% from 2014-2024.
-The BLS also reported that in May 2015, the median salary for human resources managers was $104,440.
+The U.S. Bureau of Labor Statistics (BLS) predicts that human resources managers can expect to see roughly faster than average job growth of 7% from 2018-2028.
+The BLS also reported that in May 2018, the median salary for human resources managers was $113,300.